 - One ‘Message Responses’ Activity – How would your children respond if they received any of these messages?

 - Five Examples of Scam Emails – A collection of fictional scam emails that your children can review and discuss.
 Also includes a set of blank templates so that your children can try to write their own!

-- One Website Review Template - A template that your children can use to review their favourite websites (and how they help to keep their users safe).
-Also includes an editable version so that you can add your own questions.
+- One Website Review Template – A template that your children can use to review their favourite websites (and how they help to keep their users safe).

 - Two Digital Footprint Templates – A blank foot template that your children can use to record their own digital footprint (using words or pictures).
 What information can be found about them online?